OfficeDev/Teams-app-cicd-guide/doc/transparent.md

 | Static Web App             |[Azure/static-web-apps-deploy](https://github.com/Azure/static-web-apps-deploy)| [AzureStaticWebApp@0](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-static-web-app-v0?view=azure-pipelines)|

 ## Test the teams app
-You will need the **appPackage** to test your Teams app.
+You will need the `appPackage` to test your Teams app.
 Teamsapp CLI's command "teamsapp package" can help you create the `appPackage.zip` automatically.
-If you cannot use teamsapp CLI, you can follow below steps to create the appPackage by hand.
+If you cannot leverage teamsapp CLI to do this, you can follow below steps to create the appPackage by hand.

 1. prepare `mainfest.json`.

-    The default manifest.json in Teams Toolkit project has placeholders (wrapped in ${{}}).
+    The default `manifest.json` in Teams Toolkit project has placeholders (wrapped in ${{}}).
 You should replace these placeholders with true values.

 2. prepare App icons.